mathiasertl/django-ca/docs/source/changelog/TBR_2.4.0.rst

 REST API
 ********

+* **BACKWARDS INCOMPATIBLE:** The data returned when fetching certificate authorities or certificates has changed to match the JSON data returned by the various ``manage.py`` commands.
 * Implement endpoint to fetch profiles (fixes (`#168 <https://github.com/mathiasertl/django-ca/issues/168>`_).
 * Fix internal server error (HTTP 500) when authenticating with a user that does not exist.